mt-67/Automated_DB_Monitoring/README.md

 # Python

-The script « script_for_db_and_elastic.py » python will be able to output the collected statistics from our database and connect elasticsearch to our database.
+In the script repository « script_for_db_and_elastic.py » python will be able to output the collected statistics from our database and connect elasticsearch to our database.

+In the script repository « cassandra_storing_logs.py » python, logs will be recorded in Cassandra.

+In the script repository « aws_lambda.py » python will respond to events in PostgreSQL and set up triggers for calling the function.

 # The project team